Art @ 29

 Primary Art for kindergarten and first grade is taught by Liz Cosentino.
 Ms. Liz has been a NYCDOE educator since 2001.
 She has taught a variety of early childhood grades, including Pre-K, Kindergarten, 1st Grade and 2nd Grade, before teaching Art and Physical Education for P.S.
 29’s early childhood grades, a position she has held for the last five years.

-Ms. Liz also loves to share stories about her dog, Doodles, and her three boys, Charlie (age 7, a second grader at P.S.
-29), Louis and Michael (ages 3).
-They give her lots of material. ☺
+Ms. Liz also loves to share stories about her dog, Doodles, and her three boys, Charlie (a PS29 alum!), Louis and Michael (currently PS29 students!).
+They provide her lots of material. ☺

 In Art, process is valued over product.
 Children practice skills such as cutting, drawing, ripping and mixing colors while exploring a variety of materials.
 Art units often support the work happening in the classroom.
 For example, in Kindergarten, the students practice drawing people like “Mat Man” to support the personal narrative unit in Writer’s Workshop where students draw true stories from their lives.

 During Harvest Week, students mix colors to create orange autumn pumpkins.
 During the math unit on patterns, students paint, collage and stamp patterns to extend the work of Math Workshop.
 Ms. Liz particularly looks forward to the spring when classes complete unique projects for PS 29’s Children’s Art Auction that takes place at the June Block Party.